MatejMecka/Stellar-Quest-Python/README.md

 * Challenge 6: Sponsor the absolute minimum balance for a new account

 In this challenge your task is to create a brand new 0 XLM balance account with the absolute minimum balance sponsored by your ************* account (seen below).

+* Challenge 7: Revoke account sponsorship for the account you're sponsoring

+In this challenge you need to revoke account sponsorship for the account you're currently sponsoring.